 Want to stay informed about where events are happening?

 Click HERE for all the information!

-Arguably the single greatest discovery relating to the authenticity of the Book of Mormon in modern history can now take its rightful place in the history of the world!
-This discovery and recent scientific verification now establishes that people with a knowledge of ancient Hebrew were in the Heartland of North America during Book of Mormon time frames!
+Arguably among the two greatest linguistic discoveries relating to the authenticity of the Book of Mormon in modern history: two ancient stones bearing Hebrew inscriptions can now take their rightful place in the history of the world!
+Recent scientific verifications establish that people with a knowledge of ancient Hebrew written language were in the Heartland of North America during Book of Mormon time frames!
 Read on for the entire history making story…the case for Book of Mormon written language in America's Heartland!

 The Book of Mormon claims to be a history of several groups of people from the Old World who came to the America’s by boat.
 At least one of these groups, known as the Nephites, kept a written history of their people on metal plates which was passed down through their prophets and was written in what they called “reformed Egyptian.”

 “And now, behold, we have written this record according to our knowledge, in the characters which are called among us the reformed Egyptian, being handed down and altered by us, according to our manner of speech.

 “And if our plates had been sufficiently large we should have written in Hebrew; but the Hebrew hath been altered by us also; and if we could have written in Hebrew, behold, ye would have had no imperfection in our record.”
 Mormon 9:32-33

 From the text we learn that if there would have been more space on the plates, they would have preferred writing in their native Hebrew language and had they been able to do so there would have been “no imperfection” in their record.